Traditional Synergy compiler options

 For traditional Synergy projects, Visual Studio build features invoke the traditional Synergy compiler.

-The most commonly used Synergy .NET compiler options are set using options on the Compile page, Project Designer (traditional Synergy) of Project Designer.
-Additionally, you can set some compiler options manually by entering them in the Other options field of the Compile page of Project Designer.
+The most commonly used Synergy .NET compiler options are set using options on the Compile page of project properties.
+Additionally, you can set some compiler options manually by entering them in the Other options field of the Compile page of project properties.
+See Compile page of Visual Studio project properties (traditional Synergy) for more information.

 In the following, variables that should be replaced with specific data are in italic type.
 Optional arguments are enclosed in [italic square brackets].
 See Compiling a traditional Synergy routine for more information.